Dolidodzik/limitless/README.md

 [lesiu@nobara-pc lissandra_comparison]$

 ten sam plik byl rownolegle pobierany do obu przegladarek i sie zjebalo ewidentnie. issue nie zaobserwowalem po kablu, wiec to pewnie kwestia pingu / traconych pakietow. do obadania.

+ACTUAL VALIDATION WHAT FILE WE ARE RECEIVING, IF FILE IS 10MB, WE SHOULDNT MORE CHUNKS THAN 10MB DOES IT MAKE SENSE.
+THINK ABOUT OTHER WAYS MALICIOUS ACTORS COULD TRY TO EXPLOIT PEER 2 PEER CONNECTION, THINK ABOUT USERS SAFETY